zhivkoplias/benchmarking_selection_estimation/README.md

 This repo provides a set of scripts to ensure reproducibility of the results available here (<https://www.diva-portal.org/smash/get/diva2:1469953/FULLTEXT01.pdf>).
-In this study we aimed to compare the performance of different methods to estimate selection coefficient across parameter space.
+In this study, we aimed to compare the performance of different methods to estimate selection coefficient across parameter space.

 We compared the performance of four tools: